In this article, we'll take a look at how you can import your data into Keela and some important bits and pieces of information along the way.

-As discussed above, Keela will autoamtically match the columns in your spreadsheet with fields in Keela if the Column Headers match exactly.
+As discussed above, Keela will automatically match the columns in your spreadsheet with fields in Keela if the Column Headers match exactly.
 If a column is listed as "Unmatched Column", please ensure that:

-- Your Column Header is spelt in the exact same way that the Accepted Field is listed in our articles (Contacts, Donations, Revenue and Volunteer)
+- Your Column Header is spelled in the exact same way that the Accepted Field is listed in our articles (Contacts, Donations, Revenue, and Volunteer)

-- There are no spaces or incorrect puncation - the spelling must be exact!
+- There are no spaces or incorrect punctuation - the spelling must be exact!

 - The field is an Accepted Field in Keela or a Custom Field that has already been added to the system before you began importing.

 Why does my import file have a 'Duplicate' status?